hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-01 Version Control.md

 ### Definition
 **Version Control** is the practice of performing and recording changes to data with **versions**.

 Version Control is a common feature of **Digital Engineering Tools**, as well as SharePoint.
-To perform edits, the engineer must unlock design files from a secure repository.
+To perform edits, the engineer unlocks a file from a secure repository.
 After performing edits and locking the file back into the repository, the engineer creates a unique version with the following metadata:
 * Who created the version (**Owner**)
 * When they created it (**Timestamp**)
 * Change Summary (**Commit Message**)